COVID-19 vs. the Flu and the Common Cold

 PREVENTIVE CARE TIPS

-- Get your flu shot every year (free for students at the health center or through a student flu shot clinic)
+- Get vaccinated/boosted for COVID-19 and get your flu shot every year (free for students at the health center)

 - Wash your hands often with soap and warm water (especially after coughing or sneezing)